 Spoilers for Pixel Art and the Expedition Round in general

-I suggest a sample parsing of that hidden message that turns out to only be partly correct; someone corrects me on the blue parse, and the two together manage to produce a cogent image cluing the answer to this puzzle…
+I suggest a sample parsing of that hidden message.
+This turns out to only be correct on the green value; someone corrects me on the blue parse, and the two together manage to produce a cogent image cluing the answer to this puzzle…

 …which also explicitly made the correct newlines and punctuation part of the answer.